MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md

 This article provides guidance on how to design and implement Microsoft Entra ID and hybrid identity for Azure landing zones.

 Organizations that operate in the cloud require a directory service to manage user identities and access to resources.
-Microsoft Entra ID is a cloud-based identity and access management service that provides a robust set of capabilities to manage users and groups.
-You can use it as a standalone identity solution or integrate it with an on-premises Active Directory Domain Services (AD DS) infrastructure.
+Microsoft Entra ID is a cloud-based identity and access management service that provides robust capabilities to manage users and groups.
+You can use it as a standalone identity solution, or integrate it with an on-premises Active Directory Domain Services (AD DS) infrastructure.

 Microsoft Entra ID provides modern, secure identity and access management that's suitable for many organizations and workloads, and is at the core of Azure and Microsoft 365 services.
 If your organization has an on-premises AD DS infrastructure, your cloud-based workloads might require directory synchronization with Microsoft Entra ID for a consistent set of identities, groups, and roles between your on-premises and cloud environments.
-Additionally, support for applications that depend on legacy authentication mechanisms might require the deployment of managed Microsoft Entra Domain Services in the cloud.
+Or if you have applications that depend on legacy authentication mechanisms, you might have to deploy managed Microsoft Entra Domain Services in the cloud.

 Cloud-based identity management is an iterative process.
 You could start with a cloud-native solution with a small set of users and corresponding roles for an initial deployment, and as your migration matures, you might need to integrate your identity solution by using directory synchronization or add cloud-hosted domain services as part of your cloud deployments.

-Revisit your identity solution depending on your workload authentication requirements and other needs, such as changes to your organizational identity strategy and security requirements, or integration with other directory services.
+Over time, revisit your identity solution depending on your workload authentication requirements and other needs, such as changes to your organizational identity strategy and security requirements, or integration with other directory services.
 When you evaluate Active Directory solutions, understand the differences between Microsoft Entra ID, Domain Services, and AD DS on Windows Server.

 For help with your identity strategy, see [Identity decision guide](../../../decision-guides/identity/index.md).